ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 #### Converting Numbers

-We learned how a computer represents numbers in memory.
-When would you need it in practice?
+You have learned how a computer represents numbers in memory.
+Would you need this knowledge in practice?

-Modern programming languages take care of converting numbers into the correct format.
+Modern programming languages take care of converting numbers to the correct format.
 For example, you declare a signed integer variable in decimal notation.
 You do not need to worry about how the computer stores it in memory.
-If the variable's value becomes negative, the computer makes two's complement representation without your involvement.
+If the variable becomes negative, the computer applies the two's complement representation automatically.

-In some cases, you want to treat a variable as a set of bits.
-Then declare it as a positive integer.
-Do all operations on it in hexadecimal.
-Do not convert the variable's value to decimal.
+There are cases when you want to treat a variable as a set of bits.
+You declare it as a positive integer in this case.
+You should operate it in hexadecimal.
+Please do not convert this variable to decimal.
 This way, you avoid the problems of converting numbers.

 The issue arises when you want to read data from some device.
-Such a task often occurs in [**system software development**](https://en.wikipedia.org/wiki/System_software).
-This domain includes the development of device drivers, OS kernels and modules, system libraries and network protocol stacks.
+Such a task often occurs in the [**system software development**](https://en.wikipedia.org/wiki/System_software).
+Specialists of this domain deal with device drivers, OS kernels and their modules, system libraries and network protocol stack.

-Here is an example.
-Suppose that you write a driver for a peripheral device.
-The device periodically sends data to the CPU.
-For example, it is the results of some measurements.
-Interpret them correctly is your task.
-The computer cannot do it for you in most cases.
-It happens because the computer and the device represent the numbers differently.
-You know this difference.
-Thus, you should apply your knowledge about numbers representation and convert them properly.
+An example will demonstrate you a problem.
+Suppose that you are writing a driver for a peripheral device.
+It measures air temperature cyclically and sends the results to the CPU.
+Your task is to interpret these data correctly.
+Unfortunately, the computer cannot do it for you.
+It happens because the computer and device represent the numbers differently.
+Therefore, you should write a code that does the conversion.
+You need to know numbers representation for doing that.

-There is another task that every programmer faces.
-It is debugging the program.
-For example, there is an integer overflow in the arithmetic expression.
-Knowing numbers representation helps you find and solve the problem.
+There is another task that requires you to know the two's complement.
+I am talking about debugging your program.
+Suppose that the program gives you an unexpectedly large number in the result.
+If you know the two's complement, you can guess that an integer overflow happens.
+This helps you find the root cause of the problem.

 ### Operator ((

 Bash performs integer arithmetic in **math context**.

-Its syntax resembles the C language.
+I> The syntax of math context resembles the C language.
+The idea behind it is to make Bash easier for learning for programmers who have experience with the C language.
+Most users of the first Unix versions knew C.

-Suppose that you want to store the result of adding two numbers in a variable.
-Declare it with the `-i` integer attribute.
-Then assign its value in the declaration.
+Suppose that you want to store a result of adding two numbers in a variable.
+You need to declare it using the `-i` attribute and assign a value in the declaration.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 declare -i var=12+7
 ```

-Bash assigned the number 19 to the variable but not the "12+7" string.
-When you add the `-i` attribute to the declaration, Bash calculates the assigned value in the mathematical context.
-It happened in our example.
+When processing this declaration, the variable gets value 19 instead of the "12+7" string.
+It happens because the `-i` attribute forces Bash to apply the mathematical context when handling the variable.

-You can declare the mathematical context explicitly.
-The `let `built-in command does that.
+There is an option to apply the mathematical context besides the variable declaration.
+Call the `let `built-in for doing that.

-Suppose you declare the variable without the `-i` attribute.
-Then the `let` command allows you to assign an arithmetic expression result to the variable.
+Suppose that you declared the variable without the `-i` attribute.
+Then the `let` built-in allows you to calculate an arithmetic expression and assign its result to the variable.
 Here is an example:
 {line-numbers: false, format: Bash}
 ```
 let text=5*7
 ```

-The `text` variable equals 35 in the result.
+The `text` variable gets integer 35 after executing this command.

-When declaring the variable with the `-i` attribute, you do not need the `let` command.
-It looks like this:
+When declaring a variable using the `-i` attribute, you do not need the `let` command.
+You can calculate the arithmetic expression without it this way:
 {line-numbers: false, format: Bash}
 ```
 declare -i var
 var=5*7
 ```

-Now the `var` variable equals 35 too.
+Now the `var` variable equals 35.

-Declaring a variable with the `-i` attribute creates the mathematical context implicitly.
-It can lead to errors.
-Therefore, try to avoid using the `-i` attribute.
-It does not affect the way how the Bash stores the variable in memory.
-Instead, converting a string to a number and back takes place every time you assign the variable.
+Declaring a variable using the `-i` attribute creates the mathematical context implicitly.
+The `let` built-in does it explicitly.
+Avoid implicit mathematical contexts whenever it is possible.
+They can lead to errors.
+The `-i` attribute does not affect the way of how Bash stores the variable in memory.
+Instead, it forces Bash to convert strings into numbers every time you operate the variable.

 The `let` command allows you to treat a string variable as an integer variable.
 This way, you can do the following assignments:
 {line-numbers: true, format: Bash}